 Top Tip

-If you have leftover pesto, place it in a zipper bag or freezer-safe container.
+A great way to store leftover pesto, place it in a zipper bag or freezer-safe container.
 Pour a scant layer of olive oil on top of the pesto.
 Squeeze out all of the air if using zip-top bags.
 Freeze until needed.
 If you store it too long in the freezer, the basil will darken, so use it within a month or so.
 If you do not use the layer of olive oil expect the pesto to darken.
+Keep this easy pesto in air airtight container in your freezer for an easy weeknight meal.

 Equipment